ralph-mcardell/dibase-rpi-python/README.txt

 Single GPIO pin IO : module pin
 -------------------------------

-The main GPIO types and functions are defined in the *pin* module.
+The main GPIO types and functions dealing with IO for single GPIO pins are defined in the *pin* module.

 The *open_pin* function is similar in style to the Python built in open function for files et al. It takes a pin id value